I Swapped My Gel Nails for BIAB Manicures, and Now I'll Never Go Back

 My BIAB Review

-I recently had a BIAB manicure with Becky Wood and The GelBottle Inc (the creators of BIAB nails) and was so impressed with the results.
+I recently had a BIAB manicure with nail artist Becky Wood at The GelBottle Inc (the creators of BIAB nails) and was so impressed with the results.
 Yes, this process can take a little longer than your standard gel mani, but in my opinion, it's definitely worth it.
 I've outlined my experience from start to finish below.

 Junior beauty editor, Grace Lindsay, getting BIAB nails